Electronics Technician Salary

 Popular Skills for Electronics Technician

-Electronics Technicians seem to require a rather large skill set.
-Most notably, skills in Telecommunications, Test Engineering, Programmable Logic Controllers / Automation, and Systems Troubleshooting are correlated to pay that is above average, with boosts between 11 percent and 14 percent.
-Those listing Soldering as a skill should be prepared for drastically lower pay.
-Quality Assurance / Quality Control and Assembler also typically command lower compensation.
-The majority of those who know Electronic Troubleshooting also know Systems Troubleshooting and Troubleshooting.
+Survey participants wield an impressively varied skill set on the job.
+Most notably, skills in Telecommunications, Programmable Logic Controllers / Automation, Test Engineering, and Systems Troubleshooting are correlated to pay that is above average, with boosts between 11 percent and 14 percent.
+Those listing Quality Assurance / Quality Control as a skill should be prepared for drastically lower pay.
+Assembler and Soldering also typically command lower compensation.
+Those educated in Electronic Troubleshooting tend to be well versed in Systems Troubleshooting and Troubleshooting.

 Pay by Experience Level for Electronics Technician